lisponion/onionice/README.md

-memcached is a clear text transmission. redis can set a connection password, the transmission content is also clear text. oneonice has encryption function, can perform aes encryption on content. for 128 or 192 or 256 bit use 16 or 24 or 32 length ascii char string as password.
+memcached is a clear text transmission. redis can set a connection password, the transmission content is also clear text. oneonice has encryption function, can perform aes encryption on content. for 128 or 192 or 256 bit aes-ecb use 16 or 24 or 32 length ascii char string as password. security is still flawed

 for thread safety in onionice
 the hash-table and message-queue is thread-safe with :synchronized t